What Is The Dutch Angle?

 Despite its name, the Dutch Angle didn’t originate in Holland.
 The term wasn’t even coined by anyone Dutch, as far as we know.

-In fact, it has its roots in the Expressionist movement of First World War Germany, when the exchange of films to and from the country screeched to a halt under the British naval blockade (the story goes that “Deutsch”, the German word for “German”, became “Dutch” over time).
+In fact, it has its roots in the Expressionist movement of the First World War in Germany when the exchange of films to and from the country screeched to a halt under the British naval blockade (the story goes that “Deutsch”, the German word for “German”, became “Dutch” over time).
 True to the era, expressionist films regularly touched on suicide, betrayal, psychosis, terror and other “dark mental states.”

 By the 1930s, the technique had gone stateside and was soon being used by directors in dozens of popular films such as the aforementioned classics by Welles, Whales and Huston.
 And there have been hundreds since.